 Charles R. Drew University accepts credit by examination from the College Board via the Advanced Placement Examinations (AP) and the College Level Examination Program (CLEP).
-Scores must be sent directly to Charles R. Drew University Office of Enrollment Management in order to be evaluated for credit
+Scores must be sent directly to Charles R. Drew University Office of Admissions in order to be evaluated for credit.

 Credit: Charles R Drew University of Medicine and Science (CDU) awards a 3 semester unit credit (exceptions: 2 unit credit for computer science or 4 unit credit, if requirement includes a laboratory) for select Advanced Placement (AP) examinations with a score of 3, 4 or 5.
 Examination credit will only be given for examinations taken before matriculation at CDU.
-Accepted AP examinations can satisfy General Education and/or program curriculum requirements (see Table 1). credit will only be given for examinations taken before matriculation at CDU.
 Accepted AP examinations can satisfy General Education and/or program curriculum requirements (see Table 1).